Skip to content

 Bench dashboard mid-run

-Note: the re-queue spike during each SIGKILL is sub-second faster than the 5s dashboard refresh so it doesn't appear as a visible spike in the queue depth graph.
-What you see instead is the Relier completion line never flattening, because orphaned tasks are already back on a worker before the next scrape.
+Note: the re-queue spike during each SIGKILL is sub-second, faster than the 5s Grafana dashboard refresh interval, so it does not appear as a visible spike in the queue depth graph.
+What you see instead is the Relier completion line never flattening — orphaned tasks are already back on a healthy worker before the next scrape fires.

 Local (Ollama, real AI workloads):